Thank you for sending your enquiry! One of our team members will contact you shortly.

 Practical Troubleshooting Workshop

-- Working through common startup, I/O, and program issues.
+- Tackling common startup, I/O, and program issues.

-- Tracing signals and confirming expected machine behavior.
+- Tracing signals and confirming expected machine behaviour.

 Wrap-Up and Recommended Next Steps